Jeff Sebo: Career

-In 2005, Sebo published his first academic article, "A Critique of the Kantian Theory of Indirect Duties to Animals," in Animal Liberation Philosophy & Policy.
+In 2005, Sebo published his first academic article, "A Critique of the Kantian Theory of Indirect Duties to Animals", in Animal Liberation Philosophy & Policy.

-After completing his PhD at New York University (NYU), he held a postdoctoral fellowship there in animal and environmental studies until 2014, when he moved to the National Institutes of Health for a one-year postdoctoral position in bioethics.
-From 2015 to 2017, Sebo worked as a research assistant professor of philosophy at University of North Carolina at Chapel Hill, where he was the associate director of the Parr Center for Ethics at the university.
+After completing his PhD at NYU, Sebo held a postdoctoral fellowship there in animal and environmental studies until 2014, followed by a one-year postdoctoral position in bioethics at the National Institutes of Health.
+From 2015 to 2017, he was a research assistant professor of philosophy at the University of North Carolina at Chapel Hill, where he was associate director of the university's Parr Center for Ethics.
 He returned to NYU in 2017 as a clinical assistant professor in environmental studies, with affiliate roles in bioethics, medical ethics, and philosophy.
-From 2018, he was the founding director of NYU's MA in animal studies; this was integrated in the Center for Environmental and Animal Protection, also founded in 2018, which was directed by Dale Jamieson.
+He was promoted to clinical associate professor in 2020.

+Sebo has described his engagement with effective altruism as an influence on his work, saying that its ideas and community helped him focus on farmed animal welfare, wild animal welfare, invertebrate welfare, and AI welfare.

-Sebo's first book was 2018's Food, Animals and the Environment: An Ethical Approach, a book devoted to food ethics, co-authored with Christopher Schlottmann.
-In the same year, Sebo was among those filing an amicus brief in support of granting legal personhood to chimpanzees.
-Chimpanzee Rights: The Philosopher's Brief was published by Routledge in 2018; Sebo was one of 13 authors, along with Kristin Andrews, Gary L. Comstock, G. K. D. Crozier, Sue Donaldson, Andrew Fenton, Tyler M. John, L. Syd M. Johnson, Robert C. Jones, Will Kymlicka, Letitia Meynell, Nathan Nobis, and David Pena-Guzman.
+Sebo's first book, Food, Animals and the Environment: An Ethical Approach, co-authored with Christopher Schlottmann, was published in 2018.
+In the same year, Sebo was among those who filed an amicus brief in support of granting legal personhood to chimpanzees.
+Chimpanzee Rights: The Philosophers' Brief was published by Routledge in 2018.
+Sebo was one of 13 authors, with Kristin Andrews, Gary L. Comstock, G. K. D. Crozier, Sue Donaldson, Andrew Fenton, Tyler M. John, L. Syd M. Johnson, Robert C. Jones, Will Kymlicka, Letitia Meynell, Nathan Nobis, and David Pena-Guzman.
+Selbo has also co-authored several papers arguing that the emerging field of AI welfare needs to be taken seriously.